 1. Although it may seem tedious, ensure you read the contract and terms before you purchase at a website.
 These documents have valuable info on what you can and cannot do when you have a problem with the item that you bought.
 Read them thoroughly so that you do not have an unwelcome surprise when trying to return items.

 2. Sign-up for any identity fraud protection your credit card company offers, especially if you shop online often.
 No matter how safe you are or how diligently you believe you can protect your details, it's never one hundred percent guaranteed.
 Take full advantage of automatic ID protection and know you will have back-up, should the worst occur.

-2. Sign up for the website's newsletter if they have one.
-Many times stores will give you a price reduction or some kind of deal whenever you sign up for their newsletter.
-Determine whether there is a deal associated with subscribing to the newsletter at any store you want to shop at.
+3. Sign up for the website's newsletter if they have one.
+Many times stores will give you a price reduction or some kind of deal when you sign up for their newsletter.
+Find out if there is a deal associated with registering for the newsletter at any store you want to shop at.